keithmckenzie/adb-fastboot-universal/README.md

 Linux Usage:

-Put your files in the folder (custom roms, files)
+Put the files you wish to use in the folder.

 use ./fastboot or ./adb in terminal before every command, example:
 ./fastboot flash boot boot.img